 - When towing, make sure that the transmission, axles, steering system and powertrain are in working condition.
-If any of these conditions apply, dollies or a flathed tow truck must be used. - Always attach safety chains before towing.
+If any of these conditions apply, dollies or a flatbed tow truck must be used. - Always attach safety chains before towing.

-For additional information about towing your vehicle behind a Recreational Vehicle (RV), refer to "Flat towing" in the "Technical and consumer information" section of this manual.
+For additional information about towing your vehicle behind a Recreational Vehicle (RV), refer to "Flat towing for 2-Wheel Drive (2WD) vehicle" or "Flat towing for 4-Wheel Drive (4WD) vehicle" in the "Technical and consumer information" section of this manual.